 This is one of the rare chicken breeds that come from Transylvania.
 In many circles, they’re known as the Transylvanian Naked Neck chicken.

 Egg production of this breed is very strong, at around 200-250 per year for each chicken.
 Each egg is quite large and brown.
-They also have very good tasting meat.
-Read more about Naked Neck.
+They also have very good-tasting meat.

 6. Vorwerk Chicken